addpipe/react-pipe-media-recorder/README.md

 export default SingleRecorder;
 ```

-### Inserting a single recorder into the page, loading from S1 and using a custom version
+### Inserting a single recorder into the page that is loaded from our EU client delivery servers (S1), and request a specific version of pipe.js (build slug)

 In this example, we insert a single Pipe recorder into the page and control it using the recorder's API (`record()` and `stopVideo()`).
-We load it from S1 and use a custom build version.
+We load it from our EU client delivery servers (S1) and use a specific version of `pipe.js` and `pipe.css`.

 ```jsx
 import { useState } from "react";